rogchap/statue/README.md

 # statue

-Simple web server to serve static pages locally.
+simple web server to serve static pages locally.

 ## simple install

-Install npm, and then do this:
+install npm, and then do this:

     npm install statue -g

-You don't even need to download or fork this repo at all.
+you don't even need to download or fork this repo at all.

 ## fancy install

-Get this code, install npm, and then do this:
+get this code, install npm, and then do this:

     npm link

-## Options
+## options

 	-h|-?|--help : displays help
 	-v|--version : displays statue version number